ankitsharma1530/Jarvis-Desktop-Voice-Assistant/README.md

 # Jarvis-Desktop-Voice-Assistant
-Created a Jarvis-voice assistant which used for sending emails without typing single words,can do Wikipedia searches and many other daily task.
+Created a Jarvis-voice assistant which is used for sending emails without typing single words,can do Wikipedia searches and many other daily task.